Bhajan-Mehta/ManageMavenPasswords/README.md

-# Encrypting plain texts passwords in settings.xml file for maven
+# Encrypt plain texts passwords in settings.xml file for maven

 You might need to store some passwords in settings.xml file to download required dependencies from non-publiic repositories, which can be downloaded from authorised persons only.